From hedge to conviction: Why global capital is doubling down on India's real assets - BusinessToday

 What the next chapter requires is the private sector meeting that foundation with equivalent rigour: disciplined governance, consistent underwriting, and a long-duration ownership orientation embedded in how platforms are built and managed, not adopted when global partners arrive.
 India has the fundamentals and the policy architecture to support a real assets market of genuine global standing.
 The platforms that are built to that standard will not just attract global capital.
 They will define what Indian real assets become.

-(Raj Menda is the Chair of the Supervisory Board at RMZ )
+(Raj Menda is the Chair of the Supervisory Board at RMZ, a privately owned real assets platform that brings together real assets and private capital)